MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 ## Provider

 A component in Azure Quantum that provides the ability to run [jobs](#job) on selected [targets](#target-machine).
-Providers may be made available by Microsoft or by third-party partners.
+Providers include Microsoft and a variety of third-party partners.

+## Quantum approximate optimization algorithm (QAOA)

+A variational quantum algorithm used for finding approximate solutions to combinatorial optimization problems - problems where the number of possible solutions grows extremely large with the size of the problem.

 ## Quantum circuit diagram